Annual Ryegrass Control

 What is Annual Ryegrass?

-• Annual ryegrass is a winter annual grass that invades lawn by growing in bunches and can be difficult to control because of its resistance to herbicides.
+• Annual ryegrass is a winter annual grass that invades lawns by growing in bunches and can be difficult to control because it is resistant to herbicides.

 How to Get Rid of Annual Ryegrass

-• We recommend applying either Fahrenheit Herbicide for warm-seasoned turf applications or Eraser 41% Glyphosate for cool-seasoned turf and other labeled areas where this weed should not be growing.
+• We recommend applying Fahrenheit Herbicide for warm-seasoned turf applications or Eraser 41% Glyphosate for cool-seasoned turf and other labeled areas where this weed should not grow.

 Preventing Annual Ryegrass Reinfestations

-• To prevent annual ryegrass from returning, carry out a regular lawn maintenance routine (regular mowing, watering, fertilization) and make applications with Expel Turf Herbicide to ensure that your lawn is healthy and nutrient rich.
+• To prevent annual ryegrass from returning, carry out a regular lawn maintenance routine (regular mowing, watering, fertilization) and apply Expel Turf Herbicide to ensure that your lawn is healthy and nutrient-rich.

 Questions and Answers